stelace/stelace/README.md

+# Deprecation notice

+**This project is not supported any more.
+If you are interested in Stelace to launch your marketplace, please visit our [website](https://stelace.com) and see [our docs](https://stelace.com/docs/).**

+The project Stelace has been renamed into Sharinplace to prevent any confusion with the current Stelace API.

 # Stelace

 Stelace helps entrepreneurs create online marketplaces and communities in no time to let them focus on experimenting and growing their audience.